 The VPEC door interlock accessory is an optional accessory that is mounted on the left side or on the right side of the chassis.
-One door interlock is required for each chassis.
+One door interlock is necessary for each chassis.

-For information on the accessory installation, consult the instruction sheet available at Schneider Electric website: NVE35519.
+For information on the accessory installation, consult the instruction sheet on the Schneider Electric website: NVE35493.